How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Algorithms and Result

 \subsection{Main algorithm}

+In the following, adjectives like ``true'' or ``real'' will always mean ``in the tessellation $T$ to be retrieved''.

-The previous labelling scheme still uses too much info for proving existence of our measures.
-Namely specifying the whole tree of births dooms the effort.
+The previous encoding still uses too much information for proving existence of the CRTT with high intensity.
+Specifically, describing the whole tree of births dooms the effort.

 Next algorithm rebuilds $T$ while knowing only part of the times of birth.
-We call \emph{orphan} a line whose parent is not specified in the labelling scheme.
-The price to pay is higher complexity: instead of one pass on events, we have to loop back and forth in time, prolongating orphan segments to their birth, and cutting too old segments until stabilisation.
+The price to pay is higher complexity: instead of one pass on crossroads, we have to loop back and forth in time, prolongating orphan segments to their birth, and cutting too old segments, until stabilisation.

-Let us be precise.
-The algorithm is supposed to take the following input data on the lines.
-This list will be referred to as \emph{requirements}. \begin{enumerate} \item{Label each line as ``leaf'' or ``not leaf''.
-Leaves will not be allowed to have any child.} \item{ For each line, its parent is given, and/or it is specified as the parent of its first child.} \item{Each line is given a number of \emph{virtual murders}, whose properties we make precise after formulating the algorithm.} \item{Each line is given a number of \emph{other children}, also made precise below.} \end{enumerate}

-The first set of labels yields a $2^k$ factor.
-The third and fourth sets of labels each yield as usual less than $4^k$ possibilities, as we shall see.
-We plan on showing that we can rebuild the tessellation while specifying the parent of few enough lines to satisfy bound \eqref{Nksup}.